-In the Dawn War, a part of Mechanus was tore from it and hurled into a swirling maelstrom.
+In 4261 DE, part of Regulus was tore from it and hurled into a swirling maelstrom.
 This maelstrom was a rift, one used for dismantling worlds, and a creation of one of the most powerful and dangerous of all primordials, the Master of Tides.
 This being of pure chaos sought to tear apart the worlds, returning everything to Chaos.
-He had begun to tear apart Mechanus and throw pieces of it into a rift.
+He had begun to tear apart Regulus and throw pieces of it into a rift.
 The stuff he threw in went randomly about the systems until it fell into some world.
 One of the pieces ended up in a coastal area of Bal-Kriav.

 When the Tragarans came to Hells Womb, they built a fishing village just south of a what was then a hill.
 From a distance, the hill was normal appearing.
 On closer inspection, it was found that all the grass, and other same species plant-life, were of uniform size.
 As the village grew, the population expanded to and up the hill.
 The builders found it hard to construct things here because anything not built to perfection, like if one side of a building is slightly higher than the other, or a doorway is not like a neighbors, then it would start to suffer stress and sometimes collapse.
 Over many years, the buildings and shacks of the area grew.
 Most of these were condemned structures.
 Many believed the hill to be inhabited by a crazy spirit that did not want interlopers to build atop its home.
 As a result of the hill's nature and its dilapidated structures, the hill became a haven for the poor and miscreants.